Use resource locks to protect resources

 BlockDeletionand select a Lock type of Delete.
 Select OK.

-You now have a lock applied to the resource group that will prevent deletion of the resource group.
+You now have a lock applied to the resource group that prevents the group from deletion.
 This lock is inherited by all resources within the resource group.
 You'll try to delete one of the virtual networks to see what happens.

-In the Overview pane for msftlearn-vnet1, at the top, select Delete, then to confirm, select Yes.
+At the top of the Overview pane for msftlearn-vnet1, select Delete.
 You'll receive an error stating that there's a lock on the resource that prevents its deletion.

 In the left menu, in the Settings section, select Locks.
 The msftlearn-vnet1 has a lock that is inherited from the resource group.